johnlunney/go-cheat-sheet/README.md

   return total
 }

-//Calling the functions
+// Calling the functions
 func main(){
   a := sample(1,2)
   b, c := otherFunc("String", 1.2, 2.3)
   d := sum(1,2,3,4,5,6)

-  //A function can be a value
+  // A function can be a value
   yetAnotherFunc := func(a, b float64 ) float64{
     return a*a*b
   }